jeffvance/rhs-hadoop-install/README.txt

-  Red Hat Network Registering (RHN): install.sh will automatically register each node in the "hosts" file with the Red Hat Network (RHN) when the --rhn-user and --rhn-pw options are used.
+  Red Hat Network Registering (RHN): install.sh will automatically register each node in the "hosts" file with the Red Hat Network (RHN) when the --rhn-user and --rhn-pass options are used.
 RHN registration is required for the Ambari installation.
 If the --rhn-* options are not specified, it is assumed that the servers have been manually registered prior to running install.sh.
 If not, the installation will fail.